 All Cisco Unified Contact Center products provide high availability.
-For example, when you integrate Unified CCX or Unified IP IVR with Unified CM, you could add a second Unified CCX or Unified IP IVR server to provide high availability.
-One of the servers would be the active server and would handle all the call processing.
-The other server would be in standby mode and become active only if the primary server fails.
-Unified CVP also supports high available deployments with multiple Unified CVP servers, voice gateways, VXML gateways, SIP proxies, and so forth.
+For example, with Unified CCX or Unified IP IVR, you could add a second identical Unified CCX or Unified IP IVR node to provide high availability.
+The second node can reside in the same data center as the primary node or, if geographic redundancy is required, the second node can reside in a different data center across the WAN from the primary node (see Clustering Over the IP WAN, page 24-11).
+One of the nodes would be the active node and would handle all the call processing.
+The other node would be in standby mode and become active only if the primary node fails.
+Unified CVP also supports high available deployments with multiple Unified CVP nodes, voice gateways, VXML gateways, SIP proxies, and so forth.

-With Unified CCE, most of the servers are required to be redundant, and the redundant instances are referred to as side A and side B instances.
-For example, Call Router A and Call Router B are redundant instances of the Call Router module (process) running on two different servers.
+With Unified CCE, most of the components are required to be redundant, and the redundant instances are referred to as side A and side B instances.
+For example, Call Router A and Call Router B are redundant instances of the Call Router module (process) running on two different virtual machines.
 This redundant configuration is also referred to as duplex mode.
-The Call Routers run in synchronized execution across the two servers, which means both sides of the duplex servers process every call.
+The Call Routers run in synchronized execution across the two instances, which means both sides of the duplex instances process every call.
 Other components, such as the Peripheral Gateways, run in hot-standby mode, meaning that only one of the Peripheral Gateways is actually active at any given time.

 In addition to the redundancy of the Unified Contact Center components themselves, their integration with Unified CM can also be redundant.
-For example, each Unified CCX or Unified IP IVR server can connect to a primary CTI Manager and also to a backup CTI Manager in case the primary CTI Manager fails.
+For example, each Unified CCX or Unified IP IVR node can connect to a primary CTI Manager and also to a backup CTI Manager in case the primary CTI Manager fails.
 With Unified CCE, a PG side A would connect to a primary CTI Manager, while the redundant PG side B connects to the secondary CTI Manager, thus providing high availability if one CTI Manager fails.